jagorisamajdar/jagorisamajdar.github.io/README.md

-## Blog On Virtual Reality For Beginners
+## A Virtual Reality Blog For Beginners